sinner-/ansible-freebsdvps/README.md

   * `roles/openvpn/templates/certificates/openvpndh4096.pem`
   * `roles/openvpn/templates/certificates/tls-auth.pem`
   * Make sure you have also generated and signed client certificates.
-* Run the playbook with the "initialise" tag:
+* Run the playbook with the "bootstrap" tag:
-  * `ansible-playbook -i hosts site.yml --tags initialise`.
+  * `ansible-playbook -i hosts site.yml --tags bootstrap`.

 ## Rerun
 * Once first run is complete, the SSH port is only accessible via VPN.